Niko Miaoulis /EyeEm/Getty Images

-It costs money to initiate a security freeze with each of the three major credit bureaus, up to a total of about $30, says Mari Frank, author of the upcoming book, "The Complete Idiot’s Guide to Recovering from Identity Theft.”
+It costs money to initiate a security freeze with each of the 3 major credit bureaus, up to a total of about $30, says Mari Frank, author of the book “The Complete Idiot’s Guide to Recovering From Identity Theft.”

 On the other hand, fraud alerts don’t cost anything.
-In addition, consumers who put an alert on their records are allowed to get a free copy of their credit report with each of the major credit bureaus, Frank says.
+In addition, consumers who put an alert on their records are allowed to get a free copy of their credit report with each of the 3 major credit bureaus, Frank says.

 “I would recommend making any request to the bureaus in writing,” Burke says.
 “It may add a few days to the process to mail it in, but it’s a good idea to have written correspondence for your own personal records.”

 Fraud alerts tell potential lenders to verify a person’s identity before issuing new credit.
 However, there are no specific rules for doing this verification, and many consumer advocates are concerned that potential creditors don’t do enough to confirm a borrower, Frank says.